 WordPress is a free CMS used by nearly 75 million websites around the world.

 What I like about it is that it’s really easy to use and modify.
 A lot of WordPress’ users are people who do not know how to code.

-Since it is open source, there is a huge network of developers building on the WordPress platform which means you can find answers to any problems you have with the platform quite easily.
+Other than that, since it is open source, there is a huge network of developers building on the WordPress platform which means you can find answers to any problems you have with the platform quite easily.

 Although some paid CMS can do a better job in some areas compared to WordPress, for a free CMS, WordPress is exceptional.